-Info.transformations(relationship='all')
+'''

+Info.transformations (relationship='all')

 Get all the transformations of this info.

+'''

-Return a list of transformations involving this info. relationship can be "parent" (in which case only transformations where the info is the info_in are returned), "child" (in which case only transformations where the info is the info_out are returned) or all (in which case any transformations where the info is the info out or the info in are returned).
+Return a list of transformations involving this info. relationship can be "parent" (in which case only transformations where the info is the info_in are returned), "child" (in which case only transformations where the info_out are returned) or all (in which case any transformations where the info is the info_out are returned).
 The default is all status can be all/pending/received.

+'''

 Info.transmissions (status='all')

+'''